 You may experience a diminished (or loss of) sensitivity of the nipples and the skin of your breast.
 After several months, most patients have normal sensation.
-Partial or permanent loss of nipple and skin sensation may occur occasionally.
+Partial or permanent loss of nipple and skin sensation or change in nipple erectile function may occur occasionally.
 Changes in sensation may affect sexual response or the ability to breast feed a baby.